Information For Authors

 - Additional information needs to be collected, as with usual manuscript submissions (author, title, abstract, disclosure, etc.).

-B. The third of the aforementioned emails will contain a URL.
+B. The third of the aforementioned emails will contain a unique URL.
 This email contains a link to the website, where the reviewers shall go in order to review the video.
-You will need to copy/paste this URL in the following second process.

 Step 4: Uploading accompanying Word file and supplying URL